 Wisdom of a crowd

-team estimation planning poker agile scrumTry to ask 10 people for their estimation.
-Very often you will get 10 different results.
+Try asking 10 people for their estimation.
+Very often, you will get 10 different results.
 Which one is correct?
-Well, the best one is the estimation of the team member who is going to work on the requirement.
+Well, the best one is to estimate the team members who are going to work on the requirement.

 So this is a time to do the estimation differently.
 It is time to apply the wisdom of the crowdsYou have to ask the team for one estimation value they agree upon.

-Relative is fast & good enough
+Relative is fast & good enough.

-Customers are often interested in an estimation that they consider for „precise“ estimation.
+Customers are often interested in an estimation that they consider a „precise“ estimation.
 Due to the complexity of software, this is, however, very often not the feeling of the team.
 They provide a rough estimation.
 So if the team provides hours or man-days, the customer might have the wrong assumption.

 Relative estimation example